Sh-31/NYC-Taxi-Trip-Duration/README.md

 - Modeling: This section might involve building predictive models, such as regression or machine learning models, based on the dataset to make predictions related to trip      duration.

 - Save the Data: This section suggests saving or preserving the data for future reference or sharing.

+- note -> for the dataset you can check kaggle